iqrfsdk/iot-starter-kit/workshops/HANDS-ON-IQRF-IOT.md

 - Create device in the iothub that will reprezent IQRF gw - UP board
 - Use Device explorer app to connect to iothub
 - Copy connection string from your Azure portal
-- Generate sas token using Device explorer
+- Generate SAS token using Device explorer
-- Update mqtt config in the iqrf-daemon
+- Update mqtt [config](MqttMessaging.json) in the iqrf-daemon
 - Restart the daemon

 ## Try our mobile app